 Here’s a slightly smaller sub geared more towards HTML/CSS work.
 The r/Frontend community is packed with great tips and news about the frontend landscape.

-Since it’s smaller you won’t need to worry about questions being pushed off the front page too fast.
-But it also may take a little longer to get replies so don’t get too antsy with new posts!
+Since it’s smaller, you won’t need to worry about questions being pushed off the front page too fast.

-Again it’s a fairly small sub but the total community size matches the same as /r/frontend.
-So it’s definitely a great place to go for answers to your questions, or to find suggestions on how to build something.
+Again it’s a fairly small sub (75k+ subscribers) but large enough that there is plenty of activity.
+It’s definitely a great place to go for answers to your questions, or to find suggestions on how to build something.

 The front page is full of advice and tips for coders trying to learn new techniques in the world of CSS.
-Everything from flexbox to CSS animation and every other topic you can think of can be found here.
+Whether you’re a beginner or a pro, I think you’ll appreciate this subreddit.

 No matter what your background or experience level I definitely recommend the /r/CSS community for relevant code advice.